Before we lucked out on finding our land, my husband Will and I went back and forth endlessly between building or renovating a house.

 For us, however, new construction meant we could position the house and windows in a way that maximized solar gain, perform energy calculations to determine ideal insulation levels for our climate, focus on air sealing methods to achieve an airtight building envelope, plan for good ductwork design to support our heating and cooling needs, and select home appliances and systems that could be supplemented with renewable energy sources in the future, to name a few things on our wish list.

-All of these decisions — while not nearly as exciting or glamorous as, say, picking paint colors or stone slabs — are long-range solutions that we couldn’t have easily implemented in an existing structure.
+All of these decisions—while not nearly as exciting or glamorous as, say, picking paint colors or countertops—are long-range solutions that we couldn’t have easily implemented in an existing structure.

-What I’ve learned in the last four months of intense planning is that my Type A personality works well with this extreme level of detail, as does my design background which is loving all the visual stimulation.
+For many people, making these kinds of decisions would be a nightmare.
+But what I’ve learned in the last four months of intense planning is that my Type A personality works well with this extreme level of detail, as does my design background, which is loving all the problem-solving and creative stimulation.

 We’ve done a massive amount of research and after several iterations, we’ve landed on the perfect design that’s a little bit Linda, a little bit Will, and a whole lot of awesomeness.

 With most of the structural details pinned down, we’re now trying to establish a reasonable budget for the interior finishes.
 This is one area where we’re trying to stay super flexible, as it’s the easiest place to save money if necessary.
 (It’s also the easiest place to overspend since a few hundred dollars here and there really adds up!)

 While we’re visiting showrooms and browsing magazines for inspiration, our home designer is wrapping up his end of the project.
 Our construction drawings are currently in the engineering stage, and I am super excited to reveal our plans once they’re approved in a few weeks.

 I have much more to update on the site prep front, but I’ll save that for another post!